Pokémon Trading Card Game: Best Chaos Rising Cards for Decks

 Affiliate links · As an Amazon Associate, FinalBoss earns from qualifying purchases.

-Beedrill ex, Delphox, and Prism Tower are the real watchlist cards
+Beedrill ex, Delphox, and Prism Tower: the watchlist

-Delphox is worth respecting because flexible stage lines and utility attackers often age well once the format stops being obsessed with raw novelty.
-A card does not need to headline the set to become the best one-of or secondary threat in a tuned list.
-If Delphox offers reach, status pressure, draw smoothing, or an efficient attack profile, it becomes the exact kind of card good players keep in the deck box for the second week of events rather than the first.
+Delphox is a Stage 2 utility Pokémon, and flexible stage lines tend to age well once a format stops chasing the newest thing.
+A card does not need to headline a set to become the best one-of in a tuned list.
+If Delphox gives a deck reach, draw smoothing, or an efficient secondary attack, it is exactly the kind of card good players slot in for week two of events, not week one.

 🎮